sreeharshau/ReduxSimpleStarter/README.md

 Template forked from StephenGrider/ReduxSimpleStarter

-Modifying this to create a simple video player modeled off youtube - First React and Redux project
+Modifying this to create a simple video player modeled off youtube - First React and Redux project.
+Please visit the wiki for this repository to see a showcase of the application.

 Usage:
   - npm install